A Simple Guide to Programming Small Group Training Exercises

 How does in work

 The small group training generally involves from 2 up to 8 people participating in the same workouts in one group.
-If people in it have similar fitness goals – it’s a plus, but not a necessity.
-This format also tends to work out well for friends’ companies or couples.
+If the people in it have similar fitness goals – it’s a plus, but not a necessity.
+This format also tends to work well for friends, companies or couples.

 Depending on what is available, you can build your sessions in many different ways.
 For example, your small group training ideas can be based on available equipment or clients’ specific goals.

 Those will be interesting to people who prefer working with a particular kind of equipment or enjoy a certain style of training that involves other ‘tools’, like suspension training devices or barbells.
 Plan your sessions accordingly to what you have on hands.
-For example, if you are working with kettlebells, add some squats, liftings and swings (provided that there is enough space for every participants’ moves).
+For example, if you are working with kettlebells, add some squats, lifting, and swings (provided that there is enough space for each participants’ moves).

-When everyone works with one equipment and performs the same exercise simultaneously, trainer has a better chance to observe their clients’ work and can approach them individually for improving their workout results.
+When everyone works with one type of equipment and performs the same exercise simultaneously, the trainer has a better chance of observing their clients’ work and can approach them individually to improve their workout results.

-If you have a pack of clients who share the same fitness goals, this skill-targeted approach might be a right choice.
-If people in your small group prepare for a specific sport event or enjoy similar activity, gather all the useful and relatable workout ideas.
+If you have a pack of clients who share the same fitness goals, this skill-targeted approach might be the right choice.
+If people in your small group are preparing for a specific sports event or enjoy similar activities, gather all the useful and relatable workout ideas.
 If a running marathon is upcoming, spice things up with some cardio; or, if your clients are fond of kickboxing, bring in push-ups and pull-ups.

-Needless to say, at the end of the day all trainings should focus on clients’ goals.
-However, this needs to be especially prioritized if you are working with people who share mutual fitness goals or look for the similar workout results.
+Needless to say, at the end of the day, all training should focus on the clients’ goals.
+However, this needs to be especially prioritized if you are working with people who share mutual fitness goals or seek similar workout results.
 The exercises vary from one specific goal to another: a sport session focused on weight loss would differ from a workout suited for muscle gaining.

 Always consider your clients’ age and fitness level.
 Young folks can handle squats, while elderly people would appreciate exercises for coordination and balance, taken at a slower pace.